Talwalkars FY26 loss hits ₹8,738.29 lakh after NCLT order

 The auditor's report highlighted several emphasis of matter points, including the NCLT Relief Order, the execution of Fresh Start Accounting, and the impairment of fixed assets where the exact realizability of balances has not yet been ascertained.
 Additionally, the auditor noted a material uncertainty related to the company's status as a going concern, dependent on the successful completion of pending SEBI approvals and the lifting of the trading suspension on BSE and NSE.
 Comparative figures for the previous year were reconstructed on a best-effort basis from fragmented records due to the liquidation period.

-What is the expected timeline for receiving SEBI approvals to lift the trading suspension on BSE and NSE?
+What is the expected timeline for SEBI to grant the necessary approvals to lift the trading suspension on BSE and NSE?